Chapter 15: Trap

 Knuckles closed his eyes in frustration.
 ‘No wonder everyone hates working with you…’ “I never gave orders,” he replied stoically.
 “I’m only relaying information to you.
 What you do with it is not my problem.”

 The Mobian on the other line snorted.
 “Whatever,” he muttered.
 “I’ll speak with the President after this.
 Meanwhile, send two of your men down to the Sector 7 Slums and get them to meet my contact.
-Passphrase is the same as before.
+The passphrase is the same as before.
 Get whatever info he has and then report back to me.”
 He paused.
 “Also, go do the usual; make the rounds, find our priority target, yadda, yadda, yadda.”
 He paused.
 “Oh and get me some goddamned results this time!
-And don’t send a screw-up like that buzzing annoyance!”
+And don’t send a screw-up like that buzzing, chattering annoyance of yours!”

 “…Understood,” Knuckles replied, hanging up the phone.
 He took several calming breaths and forced both red-furred fists underneath his desk to stop clenching tightly.
 After a few moments, he picked up the handset on his desk with a calmed hand, scrolled through the contacts list and selected a number.
 He heard three dial tones before he got an answer.